bigcode-project/bigcode-evaluation-harness/README.md

 We provide documentation for the existing benchmarks and how we make the evaluation in [`docs/README.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/docs/README.md).

 ## Remarks
-* Currenltly, we use parallel evaluation across multiple GPUs using `accelerate`, this assumes that you can fit the model in one GPU.
+* Currenltly, we use data parallel evaluation across multiple GPUs using `accelerate`, this assumes that you can fit the model in one GPU.
-* Please note this evaluation harness tries to cover a wide set of models, but there could still be room for improvement based on each model, some might require different prompt engineering or post-processing of the code generations.
-* For some scores of ongoing experiments please refer to [`example_scores/README.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/master/example_scores/README.md).

 ## Acknowledgements
 We thank EleutherAI for their work on the [lm-evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness) from which this repository is inspired.